MehranZdi/controlled-image-generator/README.md

 - Python 3.12+
 - pip
-- GPU with CUDA support (recommended, in case of saving your time)
+- GPU with CUDA support (Recommended, in case of time-saving)

 ### Steps